-Varying single-language content websites and partially localized pages.
-Americans and the British use the same language, though differently.
-To assure that there is no content duplication (which by itself is a major problem for SEO Managers), tricks listed here come to the rescue.
+Varying single-language content websites and partially localized pages; Americans and Brits use the same language, but quite differently.
+To ensure that there is no content duplication (which by itself is a major problem for SEO managers), tricks listed here come to the rescue.

-How Google displays translated websites in search results?
+How does Google display translated websites in search results?

-Implementing this markup requires an understanding of how websites are built and how they get found.
+Implementing this markup requires an understanding of how websites are built and how they are found in searches.

-While this isn’t an appropriate avenue for explaining the principles of SEO and following Google’s guidelines, please focus on this example: if a user searches for shoes, he may type shoes, but also zapatos if he’s a Spanish native speaker.
-Without localization you will never have a chance of getting that customer!
+While this isn’t an appropriate avenue for explaining the principles of SEO and following Google’s guidelines, it’s worthwhile focusing on this example: if a user searches for shoes, they may type shoes, but also ‘zapatos’ if they’re a Spanish speaker.
+Without localization, you would never have a chance of getting that customer!

 Setting up a translated website

-First make a decision what unique URL structure will your translated website have.
-There are four ways I can think of to make this logical and accessible for users, but only one that has a true impact on your total SEO strategy.
+First, make a decision as to what unique URL structure your translated website will have.
+There are four ways that I can think of to make this logical and accessible for users, but only one that has a true impact on your overall SEO strategy.

 1. Subfolder, like textunited.com/de.
-According to MOZ this is possibly the most impactful link structure you can use to add power to your current, English version.
+According to MOZ, this is possibly the most impactful link structure you can use to add power to your current, English website version.

 2. Subdomain, like de.textunited.com.
-The same study by MOZ revealed that moving content to subdomains actually decreases their SEO potential and is hard to get back from this mistake.
-Best not to do it.
+The same study by MOZ revealed that moving content to subdomains actually decreases their SEO potential and this mistake can be difficult to rectify.
+It’s best not to do this.

 3. Separate domain, like textunited.de.
 While this seems like a good idea, it has one huge flaw.
 It requires separate, unique maintenance and link building all over again.
-It’s a new site, and does not inherit any historic traffic, Page Rank, domain authority, or whatever sexy metric is used nowadays to determine high SEO value.
-This may however be worth doing by well established, huge brands like Google itself, who don’t really need to bother about the entirety of this subject.
+It’s a new site and does not inherit any of the original site’s historical traffic, its page rank, domain authority, or whatever other sexy metric is used nowadays to determine a high SEO value.
+This may, however, be worth doing for well-established, huge brands like Google itself, who don’t really need to bother about the entirety of this subject.

 4. Separate domain with gimmicks.
 There are ways to tell search engines that a separate domain belongs to a mother-site.
-It can be either done by rel=canonical HTML markup that links them, or through 301 redirects that tie sites together.
+This can be either done by adding a rel=canonical HTML markup that links them, or through 301 redirects that tie sites together.
 Redirects are applicable when transitioning from, i.e. a subdomain to a new domain.
 Still, they are a gimmick and not something most sites should use.